sklprogs/LanguageTricks/README.md

 ## shameful \| shameless

-**Shameless** means pretty much what you\'d expect: that someone should feel shame at something, but doesn\'t.
+**Shameless** means pretty much what you’d expect: that someone should feel shame at something, but doesn’t.

-**Shameful** can have two meanings that almost seem like antonyms, but they\'re not, depending on whether it\'s applied to a person or an act.
-If it\'s applied to a person, it generally means that they feel remorse.
+**Shameful** can have two meanings that almost seem like antonyms, but they’re not, depending on whether it’s applied to a person or an act.
+If it’s applied to a person, it generally means that they feel remorse.
+If it’s applied to an act, it means that whoever is performing the action should feel shame.
+However, it’s often used to emphasize that the person *should* feel shame, but *doesn’t*.
-If it\'s applied to an act, it means that whoever is performing the action should feel shame.
-However, it\'s often used to emphasize that the person *should* feel shame, but *doesn\'t*.
-In this latter sense, it can almost seem like "shameful" means the same thing as "shameless".
+In this latter sense, it can almost seem like ***shameful*** means the same thing as ***shameless***.

 [*Source*](https://english.stackexchange.com/questions/37622/shameful-vs-shameless)